Zero Food Waste

 “From day one, our business ethos was driven by the desire to not create more waste on this planet,” says Bobsy.
 “The approach definitely drives up our operating costs, but the responsibility to reduce carbon footprint cannot be ignored, as the long-term cost of operating cheaply — though not immediately apparent — is much too great.
 Thankfully, our values are shared and appreciated by customers who are increasingly choosing to spend their money at conscious businesses, forming a strong sense of community.”

-MANA! has now expanded into three vegetarian restaurants, which together save more than two tonnes of food scraps per month.
+MANA! has now expanded into two vegetarian restaurants, which together save more than three tonnes of food scraps per month.
 The scraps are gathered and sorted weekly by MANA!’s dedicated staff before being driven to the New Territories, where organic farms are more than happy to compost them.

 “Hong Kong’s soil quality is unfortunately quite poor,” says KK, an ex-school teacher who now runs 天作之為, a community farm in Tin Shui Wai that is one of three recipient farms of MANA!’s food leftovers.
 “By composting clean, vegetable-only food scraps, we are improving the soil with fertile matter, perfect for growing organic vegetables.”